robblofield/WrittenReportGuide_DeconstructionOfGameArt_Level4/WrittenReportGuide_ExampleReport_HueAndMyth:TheTransformativeRoleOfColourInHades(2020).md

 ![Figure 5 - Elysium Concept Art - by environment artist Joanne Tran](Images/Elysium_ConceptArt.jpeg)
 > Figure 5 - Concept Art of Elysium - by Joanne Tran

-Beyond the underworld, *Hades* underscores its narrative through the transition to the overworld.
+Beyond the underworld, *Hades* underscores its narrative through the transition to the overworld (Greece).
 Upon escaping the confines below, players are greeted by a vibrant palette of greens, clear blues, and natural sunlight (Fig.6).
 This stark contrast is symbolic; the overworld’s bright, natural hues represent liberation and the resurgence of life.
 Reviews from Destructoid (2020) and VG247 (2020) highlight that these bright colours, combined with dynamic lighting effects, evoke a sense of freedom and renewal that marks a definitive narrative shift.
 `[INSERT ANNOTATED OVERWORLD SCREENSHOT]`
 > Figure 6 - Annotated Screenshot of The Overworld